masikol/preprocess16S/README.md

     -c or --cutoff
         script cuts primer sequences off;
+    -m or --merge-reads
-    -p or --primers
+        all of a sudden, if this option is specified, script will merge reads together -p or --primers
         file, in which primer sequences are stored;
     -1 or --R1